spatkar94/HistoTME/README.md

 python predict_SUNY.py --task=multitask
 python predict_SUNY.py --task=singletask
 ```
-Predictions using multitask or singletask ABMIL can be run on the CPTAC or TCGA cohort using:
+Predictions using multitask or singletask AB-MIL can be run on the CPTAC or TCGA cohort using:
 ```
 cd HistoTME_regression/
 python predict_CPTAC_TCGA.py --task=multitask --cohort=CPTAC